 2.1.a Publisher information must be included and is expected to meet our standards.
 Any missing information will lead to your submissions being rejected.
 Required information includes profile picture, publisher name, website, promo media, promo paragraph, customer support contact, and customer support website.

 2.1.b Publisher names must not violate any trademarks or brands.

 2.1.c You may not insinuate from your publisher profile that you are an individual or public figure that you have no affiliation with.

-2.1.d You may not insinuate from you publisher profile that you are affiliated with a company or organization that you have no connection with.
+2.1.d You may not insinuate from your publisher profile that you are affiliated with a company or organization that you have no connection with.

 2.1.e Publisher descriptions must provide details about who you are as a professional and include information about your skills or specialties.

-2.1.f Publishers must have and maintain an active website that contains examples of relevant work and skill sets.
-Publisher websites should be built specifically as a portfolio page, or utilize professional 3rd-party service such as Unity Connect, LinkedIn, ArtStation, etc. If we believe the website does not adequately represent you as a professional, we will reject your submissions.
+2.1.f Publishers must have and maintain an active website that shows relevant work and skill sets.
+Publisher websites should be built specifically as a portfolio page or utilize professional 3rd-party service such as Unity Connect, ArtStation, etc. If we believe the website does not adequately represent you as a professional, we will reject your submissions.

-2.1.g Publisher website pages are not allowed to be included as a wrapped link.
+2.1.g Publisher website pages are not allowed to include a redirect link.

 2.1.h Publishers must provide and maintain an active customer support email.

 2.1.i Publisher social media links should not include personal profiles